Pseudogaffe is the personal website and weblog of tolbiac, an index or point-of-reference to myself and my work.

 As an anarchist, I avoid assigning myself specific adjectives (capitalism and nationalism are not anarchist adjectives, they’re the opposite of anarchism) although I have previously identified as an anarcho-syndicalist, anarchist communist and a social anarchist.
-I’m an advocate of diverse tactics, flexibility and self-theory as means toward mutual aid and autonomy.
+I’m an advocate of diverse tactics, flexibility and self-theory as means toward enlarging agency and self-determination.
 Organizationally, I prefer affinity groups and synthesis organizations, but I think large [platformist] federations and syndicalist unions are useful if they remain horizontal and anti-authoritarian.
 I ultimately trust getting face-to-face with situations over pre-determined models.
-I’m fairly aligned with post-left anarchy and anti-civilization or post-civilization green anarchism, but I default to anarchism without adjectives.
+I’m fairly aligned with post-left anarchy and anti-civilization green anarchism, but I default to anarchism without adjectives.
 I like to think we’re all working toward the same world of vast and diverse relationships at the end of debates.
-I also think theory itself is incredibly limited and has many pitfalls compared to the actual practice of anarchist solutions.
+I also think theory itself is incredibly limited and has many pitfalls compared to the actual practice of anarchy.

-As for other philosophical viewpoints, I’m an absurdist, situationist and probably an optimistic nihilist.
+As for other philosophical viewpoints, I’m an absurdist, situationist and probably a nihilist.
 Postmodernism and metamodernism are interesting.
-Intersectional feminism and queer liberationism are fantastic.
+Intersectional feminism and queer liberationism are great.
 Egoism is nice, but I don’t think I’d totally consider myself an egoist.
 I think a lot of Stirner’s ideas can be more easily lived instead of reading the literature.

 I am indeed a furry, and your chuckling doesn’t bother me; I’m probably laughing with you.
 I don’t really do anything significant in those spaces.
 I consider myself a punk, my “style” is kind of a mix of folk punk and post-punk.
 I collect patches and pins whenever I can to mix and match.

 I consume more caffeine than I should, and coffee is my primary route of administration.
 I’m not a big fan of tea but it’s okay, I have to really be in the mood for it.

-My music taste is scattered across genres, artists and levels of niches and whatever “mainstream” is anymore.
+My music taste is scattered across genres, artists and levels of niches and whatever the hell “mainstream” is anymore.
 I’m a casual listener, so take my opinions lightly.
 To name some by genre: